FRC1732/2020-Competition/README.md

 * .gitignore (specifies what file types are ignored when pushed/pulled using GIT)
 * eclipse-formatter.xml (defines default java code style)

+## Project type

+This season the project will utilize the new Command-Based structure as defined here: https://docs.wpilib.org/en/latest/docs/software/commandbased/index.html

+This differs from the Command-Based structure in the past which uses OI and RobotMap.

 ### Constants

 Constants can be found in RobotMap.java.
 The RobotMap is intended to provide constants in a single place, e.g. CAN IDs, and other identifying information.